15 Plants That Repel Flies

 by degas.degas is licensed under CC BY-ND 2.0

-Wormwood, also known as Artemisia absinthium, is a perennial plant that has been used for centuries for its medicinal properties.
+Wormwood, also known as Artemisia absinthium, is a perennial plant used for centuries for its medicinal properties.

-It is also known for its ability to repel flies, making it a great addition to your home garden.
-Wormwood has a distinct aroma that is unpleasant to flies, causing them to stay away.
+Wormwood is also known for repelling flies, making it a great addition to your home garden.
+Its distinct aroma is unpleasant to flies, causing them to stay away.

 Plant wormwood to repel flies in your garden or a pot near windows or doors.
 You can crush and rub a few leaves on your skin to repel flies outdoors.